 Albumin-to-creatinine ratio: Albumin is a type of protein.
 Albuminuria means that the kidney has some damage and is starting to "spill" albumin into the urine.
 It can be measured by a specific urine test, either on a single urine sample using an albumin-specific dipstick, or by a more precise urine test called albumin-to-creatinine ratio.
 Sometimes a 24-hour urine collection may be done to measure albuminuria.
 Any doctor can test for albuminuria.
 Routine urine analysis does not detect albuminuria.
 A measurement of greater than 30 (mg/g) is considered positive.
 Two positive tests for albumin in the urine over several weeks is a first sign of diabetic kidney disease.
 This test helps doctors identify early signs of kidney disease, particularly in diabetics.

 Blood Glucose: Blood glucose is the amount of sugar in the blood.
 This test is one way to check for diabetes.
 A drop of blood placed on a glucose monitor is used to measure the glucose in your blood.
 A normal range in adults is 70-115 mg/dL.
 A test called hemoglobin A1C may also be done to check if your blood sugar is under control.
-This is checked every three months.
-The optional level for most people with diabetes is around seven percent.
-However, some people will need higher levels.
+This is checked every three months, and an optimal level for a diabetic is less than seven percent.

-Calcium, Phosphorus, Parathyroid Hormone (PTH):

-Calcium, phosphorus, and PTH tests are done to measure bone health.
+Calcium, Phosphorus, Parathyroid Hormone (PTH): Calcium, phosphorus and PTH tests are done to measure bone health.
 They should be done if your eGFR is below 60.
 Calcium and phosphorus are two minerals important for healthy bones.
 Diseased kidneys are unable to remove phosphorus from the blood as well as they should.
 Too much phosphorus in your blood may lead to loss of calcium from your bones.
 This may cause your bones to become weak and to break easily.

 Phosphorus comes from many foods in your diet.
-By eating fewer high phosphorus foods, you can lower the amount of phosphorus in your blood, which lessens calcium loss from your bones and deposits of calcium and phosphorus in your blood vessels.
+By eating fewer high phosphorus foods, you can lower the amount of phosphorus in your blood, which lessens calcium loss from your bones and deposits of calcium and phosphorous in your blood vessels.
 Your doctor may order a medicine called a phosphate binder to keep your body from absorbing phosphorus from foods.
 This medicine should be taken with your meals as your doctor orders.